rocsi13/Hangman/README.md

 # Hangman
 Hangman - game
- - this is a two player game: the first one chooses a word and the second player has 7 guesses to find the leters that form the word.
+ - this is a two-player game: the first one chooses a word and the second player has 7 guesses to find the letters that form the word.

 ![image](https://github.com/rocsi13/Hangman/assets/103496696/7302ff0d-1456-42c2-a4c0-77e1e070559f)